We are now accepting expressions of interest for

 • ability to effectively use a variety of information technology.

-To be considered for this role, please provide the following information for the assessment of your suitability:
+To be considered, please provide the following information for the assessment of your suitability:

 • A one to two-page pitch or cover letter briefly describing the position you wish to apply for and how you meet the key competencies required for the role, and